YANG-DB/knowledge-graph/docs/info/general.md

 ### Abstract
-YANG-DB is a graph query engine.
+open-graph is a graph query engine.
 It is based on elasticsearch as the physical graph storage layer and the tinkerpop graph traversing framework.

 * ## Preference